 Kikusui Asian Pear Info

 The Kikusui Asian pear tree needs 500 hours of chilling to break dormancy and force blooms.
-It is hardy to United States Department of Agriculture zones 5 to 8.
+It is hardy to USDA zones 5 to 8.
 Some tips on growing Kikusui pears will have you well on your way to enjoying the crisp juiciness of these amazing pears.

 How to Grow a Kikusui Pear Tree

 The Kikusui Asian pear tree is considered a medium season fruiting variety.
 Ripe fruits can be expected in August to September.
-The tree itself grows 12 to 15 feet (4 to 5 m.) tall and is trained to a vase-like form with an open center.
+The tree itself grows 12 to 15 feet (4-5 m.) tall and is trained to a vase-like form with an open center.

 Kikusui is a partially self-fruitful tree or it can be pollinated by Ishiiwase.
 The tree should be placed in full sun in well-draining, rich soil.
 Soak bare root trees for an hour before planting.
 Dig a hole twice as wide and deep as the root mass and place a cone of loosened soil at the center.